 The Digital Navigator model is a solution to address both digital access as well as learning and upskilling, and at scale.
 This comprehensive approach addresses multiple layers of becoming digitally included.
 Its goal is to ensure residents receive on-demand tech support and relevant information to secure connectivity and devices, as well as access to foundational digital skills, learning and job training.
-This is done through much needed just-in-time, one-to-one and small group dedicated support via phone service, email, text, video chat, and other communication methods that work for the learner-worker.
+This is done through much needed just-in-time, one-to-one and small group dedicated support via phone service, email, text, video chat, in-person (if possible), and other communication methods that work for the learner-worker.

 “To ensure a more equitable digital future as online learning and services are the new normal, we must work together to make sure that developing digital resilience is radically accessible to all of US,” says Priyanka Sharma, Project Director with the EdTech Center @ World Education and Co-Director of Digital US.

 For more information about the Digital Navigators project, contact Priyanka Sharma at firstname.lastname@example.org.